-In any one year up to five TSR Share tranches allocated will be tested.
-The TSR performance target for each allocation in that year is the average of 5 Brickworks share prices calculated from 5 different commencement VWAPs on 5 different years (i.e. it will include the average of a Brickworks one year TSR, a two year TSR, a three year TSR, a four year TSR and a five year TSR).
+For the allocation made in October 2018 in any one year up to five TSR Share tranches allocated will be tested.
+The TSR performance target for each allocation in that year is the average of 5 Brickworks share prices calculated from 5 different commencement VWAPs on 5 different years (i.e. it will include the average of a Brickworks' one year TSR, a two year TSR, a three year TSR, a four year TSR and a five year TSR).